- Seattle Housing Authority tenants

 About The P-Patch

-Cars speed past below and during the morning rush.
-Cambodian women crouch down to carefully tend each corn, mustard, and sunflower plant.
+Cars speed past below during the morning rush.
+Cambodian women crouch down to carefully tend to each corn, mustard, and sunflower plant.
 This garden, "The Gateway to Mt.
-Baker" has been transformed.
-Before, Cambodian immigrants living in Mt Baker Village cleared the hillside of blackberries, hand dug terraces and supported them with scrap wood and metal and even a trashed printer.
+Baker," has been transformed.
+Cambodian immigrants living in Mt.
+Baker Village cleared the hillside of blackberries, hand dug terraces, and supported them with scrap wood and metal (and even a trashed printer).
 They collected water in buckets and wading pools and hauled it to each plant.
 The garden was protected with a living fence of blackberries entwined in bed frames, plywood, boards, and plastic.
 The gardeners dwindled to a determined few elders willing to haul water and scavenge for materials.

-The Mt Baker Housing Association worked with the residents, the Mt Baker Community Council, and with the Cultivating Communities Program to obtain funding to construct terraces and install a water system.
-Installing the terrace walls required many work parties where up to 50 residents young and old helped to haul rock and move soil.
-Now thirty families from Mt Baker Village grow traditional vegetables and many sunflowers at this site.
+Later, the Mt.
+Baker Housing Association worked with the residents, the Mt.
+Baker Community Council, and with the Cultivating Communities Program to obtain funding to construct terraces and install a water system.
+Installing the terrace walls required many work parties where up to 50 residents, young and old, helped to haul rock and move soil.
+Now thirty families from Mt.
+Baker Village grow traditional vegetables and many sunflowers at this site.